-The basic components of the structure of a building are the foundations, floors, walls, beams, columns, roof, staircase, etc. These elements serve to support, enclose and protect the structure of the building.
-Timber frame buildings have existed for many years, and in fact, this type of building structure is the oldest of all.
-It is also the most widely used type in the world.
+The basic components of the structure of a building are the foundations, floors, walls, beams, columns, roof, staircase, and more.
+These elements serve to support, enclose, and protect the structure of the building.
+Timber frame buildings have been around for many years and are the oldest type of building structure in the world.
+They are also the most widely used type of structure.

-These building structures are made entirely of wood, which is cut and then assembled on site.
-That means workers cut studs, boards, beams, and beams as needed and put them in place before installing drywall, paneling, and all other materials.
+These building structures are made entirely of wood that is cut and assembled on site.
+Workers cut studs, boards, beams, and other pieces as needed and put them in place before installing drywall, paneling, and other materials.
 The structure is a collection of elements linked together in such a way that it serves a meaningful purpose.
-Therefore, a structure is an arrangement and organization of interrelated elements in an object or system, the load affecting structural components vertically or laterally.
+Therefore, a structure is an arrangement and organization of interrelated elements in an object or system that can be affected by loads vertically or laterally.

-The structure in the construction of buildings refers to the process of bringing together different elements of construction, to fulfill a useful purpose.
-This method has to effectively withstand and transmit the possible loads on the building to the ground.
-Due importance is given to each element (also called structure member), in order to restrict the load voltage within the permissible limits.
+The structure in the construction of buildings refers to the process of bringing together different elements of construction to fulfill a useful purpose.
+This method must effectively withstand and transmit possible loads on the building to the ground.
+Each element (also called a structure member) is given due importance to keep load voltage within permissible limits.
 A building or building is a structure with a roof and walls that are placed more or less permanently in a place, such as a house or factory.

-Buildings come in a variety of sizes, shapes, and functions, and have been adapted throughout history for a myriad of factors, from available building materials to weather conditions, land prices, soil conditions, specific uses, and aesthetic reasons.
-To better understand the term building, compare the list of non-buildable structures.
+Buildings come in all shapes and sizes and have been adapted throughout history for various reasons such as available building materials, weather conditions, land prices, soil conditions, specific uses, and aesthetic reasons.
+To better understand the term building, compare it to non-buildable structures.
 The advantages of timber-framed building structures are that the materials are renewable, the cost is quite low, and they can be installed fairly quickly with basic construction tools.
-Architectural pillars are built to enhance the aesthetics of the building, while a structural pillar takes the load coming from the top slab and is safely transferred to the foundation.
+Architectural pillars are built to enhance the aesthetics of the building while structural pillars take the load coming from the top slab and safely transfer it to the foundation.